lx-vy/Scripts/README.md

 Welcome to my repo with some of my old open-source Roblox scripts.

+## Note

-**_Note:_ Some of these scripts may already be patched, please do not use them as you may be banned!**
+Some of these scripts may already be patched, please do not use them as you may be banned!

 ## Bio